nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to customization_module in HORIZON_CONFIG dict

-The following parameter is mapped to value in the /etc/httpd/conf.d/10-horizon_vhost.conf on controller
+The following parameter is mapped to value in the /etc/httpd/conf.d/10-horizon_vhost.conf on the Controller:

 ::